H D - S E N S E I

 Excerpt from TimeOut Film Guide located HERE.

-It's almost humorous to consider that a mere eight years ago was still considered the early days of Digital animation feature films.
-Disney supposedly spent a bomb on the technology of this film... and it shows.
-The detail is so strong at times that it rivals real life action.
+It's funny to consider that a mere eight years ago was still considered the early days of Digital animation feature films.
+Disney supposedly spent a bomb on the technology of Dinosaur... and it shows.
+The visuals are so strong at times that it rivals real life action - there is a real sense of depth.
 This, of course, differs from, say, the Pixar animation style - and demands a different type of appreciation.
-As a DVD reviewer - it is very hard to critique image quality like this... as it is perfect.
-I suspect it looks exactly as it was intended.
-Colors are brilliant (not overly vibrant), and often muted adding a further level of realism.
-Detail can be awe-inspiring at times with lizard skin close-ups and brilliant landscape visuals looking as if they were taken from a BBC nature documentary.
-Contrast is pristine and overall the 1080P appearance is equal to The Wild (which I consider to be the best animation feature image quality that I have seen to date.)
+My complaint would be that it appears a bit soft - due to either the frequent CG motion effects and/or the MPEG2 encode.
+This was one of the earlier new format discs (one of the first four Disney Blu-ray launch titles) and this is the only reason that I can think why AVC wasn't utilized.
+Colors are deft, and often muted adding a further level of realism.
+Landscape visuals look as if they were taken from a BBC nature documentary.
+Contrast is strong and overall, I think, the 1080P appearance could only be ratcheted-up with the stronger MPEG4 encode.

-I listened to the PCM track and tested out the DTS offering for just a little while and it appeared to be somewhat weaker.
-The PCM though sounded marvelous to me - possibly some of the better audio that I have heard on Blu-ray.
+Audio: I listened to the PCM track (at a whopping 6912 kbps) and it bested the DTS offering which seemed notably less dynamic.
+The lossless sounded marvelous to me - possibly some of the better audio that I have heard on Blu-ray to date.
 Buoyant, subtle and sparingly explosive - the PCM gives great value to the presentation of the film.
-It is not very aggressive as the film's track never warrants anything violently demonstrative.
-It is clean and quite adept in representing the film - just don't expect it to rattle your windows.
+It is not very aggressive as the film's track rarely warrants anything violently demonstrative (beyond the 'meteor explosion' and fight scenes).
+It is clean and quite adept in impressively representing the soundstage of Dinosaur.
 It is supported by English SDH, French, or Spanish, subtitle options.
+The disc is region 'A'-locked but this title is available in Europe (region 'B') as well on Blu-ray.

-BOTTOM LINE: Incidentally this was one of the first four Disney Blu-ray launch titles.
-I bought it as I didn't own the SD and I have two small boys very keen on dinosaurs.
-It is certainly not something that would be considered technically accurate in terms of paleontological education but if your children are young enough then they will enjoy it and you can be sure to get repeat performances from this Blu-ray DVD that is pleasing to both the eyes and ears.
-As expected, the Disney story reinforces positive moral attributes but I do think it has less adult-appealing features (as say the amusing humor in Toy Story 2) but I can't see anyone really disappointed in the, comparatively short, 82 minute feature.
-Hey, who doesn't like watching dinosaurs?
-Their onscreen lifestyles can be quite hypnotic.
-If you have kids (especially young boys) then this will surely entertain... repeatedly.
+BOTTOM LINE: I bought it as I didn't own the SD and I have two small boys very keen on dinosaurs.
+It is certainly not something that would be considered technically accurate in terms of paleontological education but if your children are young enough then they will enjoy it and you can be sure to get repeat performances from this Blu-ray that is pleasing to both the eyes and ears.
+I do think it has less adult-appealing features (as say the amusing humor in Toy Story 2) but I can't see anyone really disappointed in the, comparatively short feature.
+Everyone seems to like watching dinosaurs.

 Gary Tooze